 Hire household help to clean if you are not up to it.
 Even if you just bring in someone every other week, it will be a huge help and ease your mind.
 Just a reminder that you are growing two people in there.
 Be kind to yourself.

 Plan your pregnancy photo shoot to happen by 30 weeks to be safe.
 You can hire a professional photographer, or have a friend with a good eye for photography take the shots in your own backyard.
 It doesn’t need to be fancy, it just needs to happen.
 Don’t wait too long and run the risk missing out if your twins come too early.

-– Take Tums everywhere you go (in your purse) or Zantac just before a meal (when you “feel it coming”, and with milk.)
+– Take Tums everywhere you go (in your purse) or an over-the-counter pregnancy-safe heartburn medication just before a meal (when you “feel it coming”, and with milk.)

 – Yoga/stretching when you are up to it, swimming when you aren’t.
 Walk intermittently.